AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 It ensures the app circuit's intention by checking the following:

-- The contract address for each non-empty item in the following arrays must equal the current contract address:
+- The contract address for each non-empty item in the following arrays must equal the storage contract address of the current call:
   - Read requests.
   - New note hashes.
   - New nullifiers.
   - L2-to-L1 messages.
-- The portal contract address for each non-empty L2-to-L1 message must equal the current portal contract address.
+- The portal contract address for each non-empty L2-to-L1 message must equal the portal contract address of the current call.
 - If the new contracts array is not empty, the contract address must equal the precompiled deployment contract address.
 - The historical data must match the one in the constant data.